 2. Keep your operating system patched and up to date.

 If the software across your network is up to date, then exploit-based ransomware attacks can’t penetrate through it.
 If your business runs on outdated or obsolete software, then you could be at risk for ransomware.
-This is because the software your using s aren’t getting the necessary security updates anymore.
+This is because the software your using isn’t getting the necessary security updates anymore.

 4. Invest on dependable cybersecurity technology.